ec-jrc/nrt/doc/source/classes.rst

 The parameter ``sensitivity`` in this case influences how high the threshold is after which an observation will get flagged as a possible disturbance.
 This threshold also depends on the residual mean square error (RMSE) which is calculated during fitting.
-With CCDC everything which is higher than .. math::`sensitivity \cdot RMSE` is flagged as a possible disturbance.
+With CCDC everything which is higher than :math:`sensitivity \cdot RMSE` is flagged as a possible disturbance.

 The boundary value then specifies, how many consecutive observations need to be